skip to Main Content

 In 2014, she formed Performa/Dance with Ballet Austin dancer Edward Carr.
 Performa/Dance launched its inaugural show.
 Ignite: Three Works, in June 2014.
 Her work for Performa/Dance was awarded four Austin Critic’s Table awards for Best Short Work (“On Truth and Love” and “Camille: A Story of Art and Love”), Best Choreographer (“Fellow Travelers” and “Murmuration”), and Best Dance Concert (Ignite: Three Works).
 Along with her work in concert dance, she has choreographed and performed cabaret shorts for nightclubs and television.
 She recently choreographed and co-directed the epic Bernstein’s Mass, a work involving 300 performers.

 She trained at Minnesota Dance Theatre, Pacific Northwest Ballet, and San Francisco Ballet.
-Her performing career includes Minnesota Dance Theater, Ballet of the Dolls, and L. A Chamber Ballet, as well as independent choreographers.
+Her performing career includes Minnesota Dance Theater, Ballet of the Dolls, and L. A. Chamber Ballet, as well as independent choreographers.

-Katelyn Rustagi, Academy Manager / Pre-Ballet
+Katelyn Rustagi, Academy Senior Programs Manager

 katelyn.yeary@balletaustin.org